How To Spend One Day In Split, Croatia: 3 Epic Itinerary Ideas

 • Prioritize Comfort: ensure you have comfortable footwear as this itinerary involves various terrains

-• Stay Hydrated: carry a water bottle, particularly when venturing to Solta, to stay refreshed
+• Stay Hydrated: Carry a water bottle, particularly when venturing to Solta, to stay refreshed

 • Ferry Times: be mindful of the ferry schedules to and from Solta to ensure timely returns

-One Day In Split: Morning
+Spending More Than One Day In Split

 Game of Thrones Croatia - Klis Fortress